-St Kilda blues by Geoffrey McGeachin (304 pages)

-Melbourne's first serial killer is at work and only one man can stop him.
+St Kilda blues by Geoffrey McGeachin Melbourne's first serial killer is at work and only one man can stop him.
 It's 1967, the summer of love, and in swinging Melbourne Detective Sergeant Charlie Berlin has been hauled out of exile in the Fraud Squad to investigate the disappearance of a teenage girl, the daughter of a powerful and politically connected property developer.
 As Berlin's inquiries uncover more missing girls he gets an uneasy feeling he may be dealing with the city's first serial killer.
 Berlin's investigation leads him through inner-city discothèques, hip photographic studios, the emerging drug culture and into the seedy back streets of St Kilda.
 The investigation also brings up ghosts of Berlin's past, disturbing memories of the casual murder of a young woman he witnessed in dying days of WW11.As in war, some victories come at a terrible cost and Berlin will have to face an awful truth and endure an unimaginable loss before his investigation is over.
 St Kilda Blues is the third novel in the Charlie Berlin series.

-So many ways to begin by Jon McGregor (352 pages)

-In this British novel, David Carter becomes a museum curator in Coventry.
+304 р.
+So many ways to begin by Jon McGregor In this British novel, David Carter becomes a museum curator in Coventry.
 Like his meticulous files, his life is ordered, known and understood until his Aunt Julia begins to suffer from dementia and reveals the truth about his birth.
 Jon McGregor explores what happens when our lives fail to take the turns we expect, and the ways we learn to let go of the people we might have been.
+352 p.
+Those Faraday girls by Monica McInerney When the youngest of five lively sisters announces that she is pregnant at sixteen, her four sisters vow to stand by her and help raise her child until she reaches school-age.
+But five years after young Maggie's birth, one of the sisters does the unthinkable, and tears the family apart.
+400 p.
+A man's got to have a hobby by William McInnes It is his father's sense of the absurd and love of playing jokes that William believes was behind his decision to become an actor.
+While this Australian biography will make you laugh out loud at McInnes' dry wit and humorous recollections, you will also be touched by his homage to his family and his father.
+It is about the importance of family, letting go of the past and treasuring the gifts it has passed on.
+281 p.
+Worse things happen at sea by William McInnes Worse things happen at sea does the same for family life in the 2000s; written by William and Sarah in a way that many Australians can relate to and enjoy.
+This book celebrates the wonderful, messy, haphazard things in life - bringing home babies from hospital, being a friend, a parent, son or daughter, and dog obedience classes.
+It's about living for twenty years in the family home, raising children there, chasing angry rabbits around the backyard, and renovations that never end.
+It is also about understanding that sometimes you have to say goodbye; that is part of life too.
+256 р.